orkes-io/docs/docs/reference-docs/api/human-tasks/get-task-list.md

 Used to retrieve a list of human tasks by filters.
 An example use of this API will be to compose an inbox view for a user.

 :::note
 The invoking user should be a task owner, an ADMIN, or an assignee to the tasks returned.
-When using application credentials, the application should be the owner of the task in the workflow definition.
 :::

 ## Input Payload